Umanova-doo/maptool-adamo-middleware-api/docs/FOR_IVAN_API_CLIENT.md

 ### 4. Create SESSION + RESULTS (All-in-One)

-Creates a session and multiple results in one call (recommended).
+Creates a session and multiple results in one call (recommended). **Supports UPSERT** - use `SessionLink` to update existing sessions instead of creating duplicates.

 ```csharp
 var request = new CreateSessionWithResultsRequest